lyfecalendars/lyfecalendars.github.io/car.md

 ## <a id="faq"></a>FAQ
 **Does this track mileage?**
-This version is **time-based**, so anyone can use it.
-A mileage-aware edition may come later.
+This version is time-based.

 **Can I change reminder times?**
-Yes — edit or mute alerts in your calendar app after subscribing.
+Yes—edit or mute alerts in your calendar app after subscribing.

 **My inspection month is different.**
 Duplicate or edit that event after subscribing, or request a localized version.